Nissan Rogue: Fourth generation (T34; 2027)

-Nameplate usage from other models
+Nameplate use for other models

 Rogue Sport

 A version of the global Qashqai was released in the US market for the 2017 model year as the Rogue Sport.
 Imported from Kyushu, Japan, the vehicle serves customers interested in a smaller, lower price-point Rogue after the discontinuation of the previous-generation Rogue Select.
-The Rogue Sport is slightly smaller than the regular Rogue and comes with a 2.0-liter direct-injected inline-four engine rated 141 hp at 6000 rpm and 147 lb.ftof torque at 4400 rpm.
+The Rogue Sport is slightly smaller than the regular Rogue and comes with a 2.0-liter direct-injected inline-four engine rated 141 hp at 6000 rpm and 147 lb.ft of torque at 4400 rpm.
 Compared with the Rogue, the Rogue Sport is 12 inches shorter overall, 0.4 inches lower and has a two-inch shorter wheelbase.
 Trim levels include S, SV and SL with FWD or AWD.

 For the 2020 model year, the Rogue Sport received a minor facelift.